 Located in Longview, Texas, Spring Hill ISD provides a learning community that is based on traditional values and progressive education.
-Spring Hill, a part of District 15-4A (District 7-4A, Division II for football), serves over 1800 students on four campuses.
+Spring Hill, a part of District 15-4A (District 6-4A, Division II for football, effective 2018-2020), serves about 2000 students on four campuses.
 Our High School campus services 9th-12th grades, the Junior High serves 6th-8th grades, the Intermediate School serves 3rd-5th grades, and the Primary School services kindergarten through 2nd grade.
 TEA's Accountability List by District and Academic Excellence Indicator System reports for previous school years are available online.
 Spring Hill ISD is a Highly Qualified District as defined by the No Child Left Behind (NCLB) Act of 2001.

 Spring Hill ISD benefits from strong community support and participation in the City of Longview Partners in Prevention: Action Committee Against Underage Drinking, Adopt a School Partnership of Longview, Media Committee, Mentoring Advisory Council, and Red Ribbon Week.
 The district also participates in the Longview Partnership Education Committee, GLOBE Scholars, and Longview Beautification Association.